WEBSITE UPDATE OCTOBER 4th 2021

 ….to answer all your questions as quickly as we can, to send you the information that you need in a timely manner, and to do everything that we can to ensure that you have a safe and enjoyable experience with us.
 We expect that you read the materials we provide to you, and ask us if you do not fully understand them.
 We don’t bite and love to have contact with our players!

 This part describes everything you need to know about the practical elements of HEX: The Great Exhibition.
 It is required reading before signing up.
 Some of the information here is also described under Expectation and some will be new information.
 Updated information will be sent out with the character emails.

-HEX: The Great Exhibition is a one-day larp Saturday 17th of October 2020.
+HEX: The Great Exhibition is a one-day larp Saturday October 1st 2022.